intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer/committer-drm-misc.rst

 * Larger features can be merged through drm-misc too, but in some cases (especially when there are cross-subsystem conflicts) it might make sense to merge patches through a dedicated topic tree.
-The dim_ tooling has full support for them, if needed.
+The :ref:`dim` tooling has full support for them, if needed.

 * Any non-linear actions (backmerges, cherry-picks, merging topic branches and sending out pull requests) are only done by the official drm-misc maintainers (see MAINTAINERS, or ask #dri-devel), and not by committers.
-See the `examples section in dim <dim.html#examples>`_ for more info
+See the :ref:`dim man page examples section <dim-examples>` for more info.

 * All the x86, arm and arm64 DRM drivers need to still compile.
 To simplify this we track defconfigs for all three platforms in the `rerere-cache` branch.